A co-analytic Cohen indestructible maximal cofinitary group: Introduction

 It was shown by Truss \cite{truss-embeddings} and Adeleke \cite{adeleke-embeddings} that no mcg can be countable; this was improved by Kastermans' result \cite[Theorem 10]{kastermans-complexity} that no mcg can be $K_\sigma$.
 On the other hand, Gao and Zhang \cite{gao-definable} showed that assuming $\Vee=\eL$, there is a mcg with a co-analytic generating set.
 This, too, was improved by Kastermans with the following theorem.

-\begin{theorem}[\cite{kastermans-complexity}] If $\Vee=\eL$ there is a $\Pi^1_1$ (i.e.\ effectively co-analytic) mcg. \end{theorem} The previous theorem immediately raises the question of whether the existence if a $\Pi^1_1$ mcg is consistent with $\Vee\neq \eL$, or even with the negation of the continuum hypothesis.
+\begin{theorem}[\cite{kastermans-complexity}] If $\Vee=\eL$ there is a $\Pi^1_1$ (i.e.\ effectively co-analytic) mcg. \end{theorem} The previous theorem immediately raises the question of whether the existence of a $\Pi^1_1$ mcg is consistent with $\Vee\neq \eL$, or even with the negation of the continuum hypothesis.
 In this paper we answer these questions in the positive: \begin{theorem} The existence of a $\Pi^1_1$ mcg is consistent with arbitrarily large continuum (assuming the consistency of ZFC). \end{theorem}

-At the same, time we give a new proof of Kastermans' Theorem \ref{t.kastermans}.
-Reproving Kastermans' result is worthwhile for several reasons: firstly, our method shows that in $\eL$, \emph{any} countable cofinitary group is contained in maximal, $\Pi^1_1$, Cohen-indestructible cofinitary group.
+At the same time we give a new proof of Kastermans' Theorem \ref{t.kastermans}.
+This is worthwhile for several reasons: Firstly, our method shows that in $\eL$, \emph{any} countable cofinitary group is contained in a co-analytic mcg.
 Secondly, the `coding technique' which ensures that the group is co-analytic, described in Definition \ref{d.coding}, is much more straightforward than the one in \cite{kastermans-complexity}.
 Thirdly, this method seems open to a wider range of variation, allowing to construct mcgs with additional properties.
-In the present paper, this allows us to obtain a mcg which is \emph{Cohen-indestructible}, a property which we now define.

-For this, first observe that if $\mathcal G$ is a cofinitary group, then it remains so in any model $W$ of ZFC such that $W\supseteq\Vee$.